Water Intake Calculator

 Can I drink too much water?

-Does coffee count toward water intake?
+Does tea and coffee count toward hydration?